Jonnnary/Jonnnary/README.md

-- 👋 Hi, I’m @Jonnnary
+- 👋 Hi, I’m Jonathan
 - 👀 I’m interested in Programming in Python
 - 🌱 I’m currently learning more about the programming language Python
 - 📫 How to reach me?
-Discord \n   Name: Jonnary#1111
+Discord \n Name: Jonnary#3794